-- 1. Choose a scene or sequence from a film or TV drama which is exciting or shocking or sad.
-By referring to appropriate techniques, explain how this effect is created.
-(2022) - 2.
-Choose a scene or sequence from a film or TV drama which shocks or surprises you in some way.
+- 1. Choose a scene or sequence from a film or TV drama which shocks or surprises you in some way.
 By referring to appropriate techniques, show how in this scene or sequence the element of surprise is made effective.
-(2016) - 3.
+(2016) - 2.
 Choose a scene or a sequence from a film or TV drama which has a powerful impact on the audience.
 By referring to appropriate techniques, explain how the director creates this impact.
 (2017)